Any close-fitting glasses and goggles are prone to misting up in certain circumstances.

 It seems to depend on factors such as the way a particular style of glasses sits on an individual face shape, the prevailing humidity in the atmosphere surrounding the wearer, and the circumstances in which the glasses are used.

-7eye AirShield glasses are designed to help retain corneal moisture and provide a natural way to maintain a healthy and humid atmosphere around your eyes.
+7eye AirShield and Ziena Eyewear glasses are designed to help retain corneal moisture and provide a natural way to maintain a healthy and humid atmosphere around your eyes.
 For this reason they are commonly referred to as moisture chamber eyewear.

 The downside of the moisture retaining function is that the risk of lens misting is also increased.
-In our trials of different brands of moisture chamber glasses over the past 5 years we have found that the 7eye Airshield brand of eyewear generally performs better than other brands as regards fogging.
+In our trials of different brands of moisture chamber glasses over the past 10 years we have found that the 7eye Airshield and Ziena Eyewear glasses generally perform better than other brands as regards fogging.

-This seems to be due to design features such as the filtered air vents that allow a small amount of air movement to pass across the lenses, which also have 7eye's own hydrophobic coating on them to reduce the build up of condensation.
+This seems to be due to design features such as the filtered air vents that allow a small amount of air movement to pass across the lenses, which also have 7eye's and Ziena's own hydrophobic antifog coating on them to reduce the build up of condensation.

 These features are normally sufficient to keep lens fogging within acceptable limits, but by following the tips in this article, you can further reduce the likelihood of condensation forming on your lenses.